-The TQi Radio System has been pre-adjusted at the factory.
+The TQi 2.4GHz Radio System has been adjusted at the factory for correct operation with your model.
 The adjustment should be checked before running the model, in case of movement during shipping.
-Here's how:
+Follow these steps:

 - 1. Turn the transmitter switch on.
 The status LED on the transmitter should be solid green (not flashing). - 2.
 Turn on the receiver switch in the model.
-The switch is located on the receiver/battery compartment. - Position the Revo so that its front wheels are off the ground.
+The switch is located on the battery cover. - Position the model so that its front wheels are off the ground.
 Make sure your hands are clear of the moving parts of the model. - 4.
 Turn the steering wheel on the transmitter back and forth and check for rapid operation of the steering servo.
 Also, check that the steering mechanism is not loose or binding.
 If the steering operates slowly, check for weak receiver batteries. - 5.
 When looking down at the model, the front wheels should be pointing straight ahead.
-If the wheels are turned slightly to the left or right, slowly adjust the steering trim control on the transmitter until they are pointing straight ahead.
+If the wheels are turned slightly to the left or right, turn off TSM (see page 13) and slowly adjust the steering trim control on the transmitter until they are pointing straight ahead;

-- Operate the throttle trigger on the transmitter and check for rapid operation of the throttle servo.
+- 6. Operate the throttle trigger on the transmitter and check for rapid operation of the throttle servo.
 When the throttle trigger is pulled back, the carburetor should open.
 When the throttle trigger is pushed all the way forward, the brake should lock. - 7.
 Once adjustments are made, turn off the receiver on your model, followed by the hand-held transmitter.